 Nadine Hassouneh holds a PhD from the University of Kent – Brussels School of International Studies.
 She is a Syria Contextual Analyst (iMMAP, Amman, Jordan) and has conducted research on the role of statelessness on the mobilisation of the Palestinians in the diaspora, particularly in Belgium, Jordan, and Lebanon.

-Tanja Börzel (Freie Universität Berlin), Jayne Svenungsson (Lund University), Massimo Fichera (University of Helsinki), Silke Trommer (University of Manchester), Tove Malloy (Europa-Universität Flensburg), Sarah Green (University of Helsinki), Susanna Lindroos-Hovinheimo (University of Helsinki).
+EuroStorie has an academic advisory board whose memebers are Tanja Börzel (Freie Universität Berlin), Jayne Svenungsson (Lund University), Massimo Fichera (University of Helsinki), Silke Trommer (University of Manchester), Tove Malloy (Europa-Universität Flensburg), Sarah Green (University of Helsinki), and Susanna Lindroos-Hovinheimo (University of Helsinki).